 This brochure provides recent relevant information about the school.
-However, it is not a substitute for meeting you personally wherever possible, COVID restrictions allowing.
+However, it is not a substitute for meeting you personally.
 Our school is happy and friendly and we are proud of our welcoming atmosphere.
 Therefore, I look forward to meeting you and working with you and your child.